lanl/Byfl/README.md

 Scott Pakin, [_pakin@lanl.gov_](mailto:pakin@lanl.gov)

-A list of [all authors and contributorsto Byfl](https://github.com/losalamos/Byfl/wiki/contributors) is available online.
+A list of [all authors and contributors to Byfl](https://github.com/losalamos/Byfl/wiki/contributors) is available online.